HlexNC/DiaPredictor/README.md

    A virtual environment (`venv`) was set up to isolate dependencies and maintain consistency across different development setups.

 8. **Free Data Source**:
-   We used a free dataset from Kaggle, ensuring it was publicly available and met the project’s requirements.
+   We used a free diabetes dataset from Kaggle, ensuring it was publicly available and met the project’s requirements.

 9. **Data Import (CSV)**:
    The dataset was imported in CSV format, ensuring compatibility with the application and its analysis features.